 Brighter colors (red, for instance) can reflect color, disturbing the way the camera registers your skin tone.

-Avoid shooting in front of a window too because “backlighting” will ruin your shot and if the sun is moving around it can ruin consistency of the shot during the edit.
+Avoid shooting in front of a window too because “backlighting” will ruin your shot and if the sun is moving around it can ruin the consistency of the shot during the edit.

 8. Keep Water At Hand